top of page

 Examples of Montessori concepts/activities for toddlers:

-Mandarin immersion will be provided in the toddler program, focusing on listening and speaking ability in Mandarin in addition to English.
-The toddler classroom is staffed with a Montessori-trained teacher and an assistant teacher who has training in early childhood education.
-One teacher will speak only in Mandarin, and one will speak in English.
-The Mandarin Immersion for Toddler program aims to help children understand and communicate in Mandarin AND English.
+Mandarin Immersion will be provided in the Toddler Program, focusing on developing listening and speaking abilities in Mandarin, in addition to English.
+The Mandarin Immersion for Toddler Program aims to help children understand and communicate in both Mandarin AND English.

 bottom of page